Biles leads US Championships despite somewhat off night | New Country 923

 Biles leads US Championships despite somewhat off night

-While the Olympic champion is well on her way to a record-tying sixth national title after posting an all-around score of 58.650, she didn’t exactly seem thrilled with her performance.

-She admitted she was ticked off after her floor routine, when her attempt to end her first tumbling pass with a triple-twisting double flip — a move never attempted in major competition by a female gymnast — came up a bit short.
-She eye-rolled after the first of her two vaults.
-She trudged off the podium after her bars set.
+“I’ve never fallen on one or anything,” Biles said.
+“Just to make a mistake like that.
+It kind of irritated me.”

+And it didn’t go away.
+She practically rolled her eyes after both of her vaults.
+Her uneven bars — an event she says she’s been fighting with for a while now — lacked their usual crispness.

 A smile — maybe of joy, maybe of relief, likely a mixture of both — finally emerged after she drilled her double-twisting double-flip dismount on beam.
-Such are the standards Biles has set for herself that on a night when she finished with the top score on three of the four events and finished third on the other she seemed more annoyed than elated.
+Such is the world Biles has created for herself that on a night when she finished with the top score three events (vault, floor, beam) and tied for fourth on the other (bars) she seemed more annoyed than elated.

-Biles did not return to competition last summer simply intent on staying at the level that made her the greatest gymnast of her generation and perhaps of all time.
-A year out from a return to the Olympics, she has thrown in upgrades designed to keep her engaged and see just how high she can soar.

-The level of difficulty she packs into each routine is so high that even when she can’t quite pull it off — as happened at the end of her first tumbling pass on floor, when her triple-double ended with her lunging forward and putting both hands down to steady herself — she is still well clear of the rest of the world.

 The Americans are in the process of trying to figure out who will join Biles on the 2019 world championship team.
 The field looks muddled with the selection camp a month away.